MaddoxMaila/ChatApp/README.md

-# Login
+Itext

-Simple Login Screen Using Java and Php
+A Simple Android Chat App Using kampuscrush.com api